What is a Will?

 Dying without a Will means you are ‘intestate’ and there are strict laws in place which dictate who gets what and in what order.
 These laws move slowly.
 If you have a young family, dying intestate also means their welfare is more insecure as Social Services decide who your children live with, ignoring any wishes you may have expressed in the past.

 Anyone over the age of 18 who has mental capacity!
 Valley Willwriting writes Wills for married couples, couples in Civil Partnerships, co-habiting/unmarried couples, same-sex couples and single people over the age of 18.

 I live with someone but we’re not married or in a Civil Partnership, does this make any difference?

 Yes.
-If you die without making a will, your partner will receive nothing unless you have already made a Will which states in black & white that he or she is going to receive your house, money or possessions, etc.
+If you die without making a will, your partner will receive nothing unless it is already in joint name.

 We’re a couple, should we make a joint Will or 2 separate wills?

 It is usual practice to have 2 separate Wills called mirror Wills, not 1 joint Will.
 Mirror Wills contain the same major provisions except there may be some differences in specific gifts of personal possessions.